Hi, I’m James – Professional Counselling for Relationships, Anger & Anxiety

 Soul Wellness Hub (Sowerby Bridge, Halifax)

-Please know that help with Relationships is available now, with no waiting lists.
+Please know that support is available now, with no waiting lists.

 "When someone really hears you without passing judgment on you, without trying to take responsibility for you, without trying to mold you, it feels damn good."